 Visit the museums of Marseille

-To get a nice and cool visit when the Mediterranean temperatures are too high, push the doors open: from big hitters to quirkier specialist museums you’ll see there’s one to suit every interest and many of them are free to visit – take your pick, then use your Marseille map to work out how to get there and which one to visit next.
-Some of them are settled in 17th century heritage buildings or of recent architecture.
-Most of them are located in the center of Marseille or quickly accessible by public transportation.
+To get a nice and cool visit when the Mediterranean temperatures are too high, push the doors open.
+From big hitters to quirkier specialist museums, there’s one to suit every interest, and many of them are free to visit.
+Take your pick and use your Marseille map to work out how to get there and which one to visit next.
+Most of them are located in 17th-century Heritage buildings or are recently built.
+They are located in the center of Marseille or ealisy accessible via public transportation.
 Find here all the museums of the city.

 Take a stroll in the alleys of l’Estaque district

-On one end of the city you will find the famous Goudes district, gateway to the National Park of Calanques and quite crowdy in summer.
-On the other end, at the extreme north of the city, is l’Estaque!
-A typical fishermen’s district, a real treasury sheltered from the mistral wind by La Nerthe massif.
+On one end of the city, you will find the famous Goudes suburb, gateway to the Calanques National Park, which gets quite crowded in summer.
+On the other end, at the extreme north of the city, is l’Estaque, a typical fishermen’s suburb, and a real treasure sheltered from the mistral wind by La Nerthe massif.

-The 19th c. church on top of a little square is the very heart of the village.
-From there, the panoramic view of the bay of Marseille and its harbor has been main subject of inspiration for Cezanne and the 20th c. modern painting mouvements (Fauvism and Cubism).
+The heart of the village is found around ‘Place Maleterre’ just in front of the 19th-century church.
+From there, the panoramic view of the bay of Marseille and its harbor has been the main source of inspiration for Cezanne and the 20th-century modern painting mouvements (Fauvism and Cubism).
 The village is also a starting point to hike along La Côte bleue seafront and calanques.

-A stroll along the narrow streets of l’Estaque you will lead to taste the inevitable « chichi fregi » (Provençal churros) or the famous panisses (fried chickpea flour) for your aperitif !
+A stroll along the narrow streets of l’Estaque will take you to taste the inevitable « chichi fregi » (Provençal churros) or the famous panisses (fried chickpea flour) for your aperitif !

-To get to l’Estaque take bus 35s from La Joliette square or get on board the shuttle boats from the Old Port.
+To get to l’Estaque take bus 35s from La Joliette square or get on board the shuttle boats from the ‘Vieux Port’.